 Dinner on Saturday night had been the culinary highlight.
 We ate at the Ranch House Restaurant, a fine dining establishment that will please most, from simple palates to veteran gourmands.

 To top off all the time filled with fresh air and great food, we hit the Ranch Creek Spa to experience one of the other things the resort provides so well for guests: restoration.
-The facility has a contemporary mountain feel, with grounding and earthy decor that makes it all the more easy to settle right in to the upscale changing rooms and spa amenities.
+The facility has a contemporary mountain feel, with grounding and earthy decor that makes it all the easier to settle right into the upscale changing rooms and spa amenities.

 The spa menu has a lot of tempting options, and I almost chose to relax my muscles with a hot stone massage (my boyfriend did, and he raved about it).
 The products used in the spa are top-notch, like the Eminence line used in the facial I selected.
 The esthetician was great in catering the treatment to my skin, and I liked the add-ons I chose: a hand and foot quench, and a head massage.